-If you have a sprained ankle, you’re not alone as this is one of the most common types of injuries doctors see.
+If you have a sprained ankle, you’re not alone as this is one of the most common types of muscles and ligament injuries doctors see.
 Alongside being painful and swollen, it may be hard to move the foot properly.
-The good news is that there is a lot of self-care advice out there to help, and most injuries can heal well by themselves within several months.
+The good news is that there is a lot of self-care advice out there to help, and most injuries can heal well by themselves.

 Symptoms of a sprain or strain will depend on the severity of the injury, but can include:

-Sprains and strains happen when too much force is applied to a muscle.
+Sprains and strains happen when a force is suddenly outside of the usual range of movement.
+This can overstretch and damage ligaments, tendons or muscles.
 Carrying out weight-bearing activities, physical activities beyond your ability, and failing to properly warm up before exercise can all increase the risk of damage.

-You can self-manage most sprains and strains by taking a PRICES approach (Protect, Rest, Ice, Compression, Elevation and Support) and avoiding HARM (Heat, Alcohol, Running, and Massage) in the first 48-72 hours after injury.
+You can self-manage most sprains and strains by taking a PRICE approach (Protect, Rest, Ice, Compression, Elevation) and avoiding HARM (Heat, Alcohol, Running, and Massage) in the first 48-72 hours after injury.

 Avoid the following to help prevent HARM:

 If the above advice and treatments don’t work or the pain or swelling gets worse, if you have a very high temperature or feel hot and shivery, please contact your local healthcare professional for medical advice.